 One of the best ways to explore the loch in a day is by boat and there are a number of cruises you can take, giving you a chance to discover this stunning stretch of water from north to south.

 The rugged Fortrose Beach is a sand and shingle beach that is far from your everyday commercial seaside resort.
 If you want a quiet beach with unobstructed views or a chance to spot dolphins, make sure you add this to your Inverness bucket list.

 The Highland town of Fortrose is also worth exploring and is great for walking around.
 Just a short drive or bus ride from the city, and definitely worth it for that Black Isle panorama.

 If you want to soak up some of this Scottish culture, be sure to book tickets for a show or two at the Eden Court Theatre.
-This is the biggest arts centre in the Whole of Scotland – with everything from opera, popular music, classical concerts, ballet and modern dance to theatrical performances and cinema screenings.
+This is the biggest arts center in the Whole of Scotland – with everything from opera, popular music, classical concerts, ballet and modern dance to theatrical performances and cinema screenings.
 So whether you fancy a movie or a musical, the Eden Court Theatre has something for everyone.

 There is also a lovely restaurant on site that is an attraction in its own right, serving up some of the best dishes made with local produce at very affordable prices.